“A Welcoming Front Porch”

 Like the university itself, the Stewart House has a story steeped in history.
 It was built in 1895 by Captain W.H.
 Stewart of Fort Mill, South Carolina, a prosperous farmer and member of the State House of Representatives.
 The university purchased the home upon Stewart’s death in 1912 for $10,000.
 Known in those days as the Practice House, the structure was used by Winthrop seniors to gain experience living independently and managing a “typical rural Southern home,” including housekeeping, cooking, gardening, poultry-raising, and beekeeping.
 As times changed, the International Center, Admissions Office and Visitors Center, the S.C.
 Center for Educator Recruitment, Retention and Advancement, and other offices called Stewart House home.

 The latest chapter in its story, how it evolved into a campus crown jewel, begins, not surprisingly, with a dedicated donor.
 In 2007, Winthrop had several proposed construction projects on campus, including a new alumni center.
-For years, the alumni center was housed in a third-floor office in Tillman Hall, the campus’ first permanent building.
+For years, the alumni center was housed in a third-floor office in Tillman Hall, the campus’s first permanent building.

 The architectural renderings of the proposed alumni center were shared with alumna Betty Holcombe (Class of 1956) and her husband, Milton.
 Avid supporters of public higher education in South Carolina, the Holcombes have served in leadership capacities at both Winthrop and Clemson University, Milton Holcombe’s alma mater.